Living with rheumatoid arthritis (RA)

 Low-impact aerobic exercise can help increase your energy and stamina.
 Some examples include:

-Whichever exercises you and your doctor decide are right for you, remember to start slowly, and increase your exercise program gradually as your strength and endurance improve.
+Whichever exercises you and your doctor decide are right for you, remember to start slowly and increase your exercise program gradually.
 Don’t forget to give your body the rest it needs.

 Find more exercise tips at ArthritisToday.com.